adamdimopoulos/CMMCBlueprint/README.md

   ```
 **You should now see the Blueprint in the portal.**

-4. From the Blueprints blade select CMMC-L3 > Publish Blueprint > Provide a version and click Publish.
+4. From the Blueprints blade select 'CMMC-L3' > 'Publish Blueprint' > 'Provide a version' and click 'Publish'.

-5. Click Assign Blueprint and enter the required values.
+5. Click 'Assign Blueprint' and enter the required values.